peteroupc/html3dutil/doc/H3DU.md

 A value in the range [0, 1), where closer to 0 means "timeInMs" lies closer to the start, and closer to 1 means closer to the end of the interval.
 If an initial time wasn't set, returns 0.
-(Type: Number)
+(Type: number)

 #### Example